Yuxing-Wang-THU/SurveyBrainBody/README.md

 The creation of an embodied agent hinges on three critical components: <b>Brain (control)</b>, <b>Body (morphology)</b>, <b>Environment (task)</b>, and the <b>co-design algorithm (optimization)</b> that optimizes these components.</p>

 <p style="text-align:justify;"><b>1.
-Brain (Control)</b>: The controller (software) responsible for perception-action coupling, enabling an agent to process sensory information and generate appropriate motor responses to control its body.</p>
+Brain (Control)</b>: The controller (software) is responsible for perception-action coupling, enabling an agent to process sensory information and generate appropriate motor responses to control its body.</p>

 <p style="text-align:justify;"><b>2.
-Body (Morphology)</b>: The physical embodiment (hardware) of the agent, including its shape, material properties, and sensor placement，etc. Morphological design determines the agent’s physical capabilities and constraints, thereby impacting its performance and adaptability.</p>
+Body (Morphology)</b>: The physical embodiment (hardware) of an agent, including its shape, material properties, sensor placement, etc. Morphological design determines the agent’s physical capabilities and constraints, thereby impacting its performance and adaptability.</p>

 <p style="text-align:justify;"><b>3.
 Environment (Task)</b>: This includes both task-specific conditions and broader environmental configurations.
 It not only defines the challenge faced by an agent but also provides the necessary feedback for learning and adaptation.
 Task requirements and environmental dynamics are crucial for shaping the agent’s behavior and learning objectives.</p>